arkhn/data-challenge/readme.md

 ## Introduction
 This challenge is handed out to the candidate a few days before meeting with our team in-person.
-In this document we provide context, general guidelines about the expected deliverables and data material on which this deliverable should be based.
+In this document we provide context, general guidelines about the expected deliverables and data material on which this challenge is based.
 The candidate is free to use any tool and programing language of his or her choice.

-During the in-person interview, the candidate will present his or her work, the technical choices made and discuss potential challenges faced.
+During the in-person interview, the candidate will present his or her work, argue the technical choices made and discuss potential challenges faced.
 This will feed a follow-up discussion on topics related to the challenge.

 If the candidate judges that any part of this challenge requires clarification, he or she is welcome to reach out via e-mail.